RedPitaya/Documentation/appsFeatures/command_line_tools/utils/updater_util.rst

 Source code
 ------------

-The Red Pitaya GitHub repository contains the `source code for the Ecosystem update utility <https://github.com/RedPitaya/RedPitaya/tree/master/Test>`_.
+The Red Pitaya GitHub repository contains the :rp-github:`source code for the Ecosystem update utility <RedPitaya/tree/master/Test>`.

 ..
 TODO Update link to the source code.